 Road restrictions in Muscat: Sultan Qaboos Street closed

-Muscat: The Royal Oman Police (ROP) has informed that the Sultan Qaboos Street will be closed to traffic, starting from Burj al Sahwa Roundabout towards Muscat from 9 am until 5 pm.
+Muscat: The Royal Oman Police (ROP) has said that Sultan Qaboos Street will be closed to traffic from the Burj al Sahwa Roundabout in both directions to and from the city of Muscat starting from 9 am until 5 pm on Monday and everyone should use alternative routes.

-Travelers heading towards Muscat International Airport today have also requested to use alternative routes instead of Sultan Qaboos Street until 5 pm on Sunday.
+Travelers heading towards Muscat International Airport have been requested to use alternative routes instead of Sultan Qaboos Street until 5 pm on Monday.

 ROP added that it is prohibited to park vehicles on both sides of the path on Sultan Qaboos Street from Burj al Sahwa Roundabout to Muscat, passing by Sea road (Muttrah waterfront), and the parking spaces near Al-Riyam Park, starting from Sunday morning (January 12) until Tuesday evening, January 14.